PETE BRUSH KNOWS, SCUMBAGS

 Read more: RODDY BOYD EXPOSED – FRAUD ‘JOURNALIST’ TRASHES COMPANIES, BRIBED BY JON CARNES CRIME FAMILY

 Another program, Gilead’s “Support Path Patient Assistance Program,” provides “medication assistance to eligible individuals with no insurance.”
 Gilead says patients must earn no more than $100,000 annual in households with three or more individuals, or less than 500% of the federal poverty level for households with more than four people in order to be eligible for the company’s own patience assistance program.
-The program only covers a 28-day supply of the medication and patients can only enroll twice, meaning those who want to take advantage of the full 12-week regimen will still need to figure out how to raise $28,000 for the remaining four weeks.
+The program and , meaning those who want to take advantage of the full 12-week regimen will still need to figure out how to raise $28,000 for the remaining four weeks.

 The only real option for receiving affordable treatment appears to be the most damning: a one-way ticket from New York City to Cairo, which goes for $500 to $2,000 on Expedia.
 That, coupled with Egypt’s $900 price point for Sovaldi, is thousands of dollars less than what patients will pay at home.